cgoern/ui-expansion/src/components/ui-expansion-panel/readme.md

 A promise that resolves to the data associated with the panel, or null if no data is available.

+### `toggle() => Promise<void>`

+Toggles the expanded state of the panel.
+This method is called when the summary is clicked, and it schedules an animation frame to either expand or collapse the panel based on its current state.
+If an animation frame is already scheduled, it cancels the pending frame before scheduling a new one.
+It also emits the uiExpansionPanelToggle event with the current state and element reference.

+#### Returns

+Type: `Promise<void>`

+A promise that resolves when the panel has been toggled.

 ## Slots

 | Slot        | Description                                                           |